bowmnath/cis-351-f22/activities/week-11-recursion-cache.md

         # your code here
    ```

-7. Consider the setup below.
+6. Consider the setup below.
    This time, the value of `b` was stored on the stack.
    Write code to swap the values of `a` and `b`.
-   Note that in this case,
-   you code would need to occur before `fun` returns.
-   Otherwise, `b` will have been removed from the stack.
    ```
    .data